WintonCentre/rise-dashboard/README.md

 Improving mobile layout is a key area for future developers of the project to take into account.
 The necessary building blocks are already in the code like `react-bootstrap`, but the way the `views` are currently structured doesn't make for the best experience on mobile.

+You might have noticed that on refresh, the language is lost and reverted to English.
+This is because the `init` function is called on refresh, and the database is reinitialized.
+One might want to use localStorage for instance to persist this type of parameters in the database not to lose them on refresh.

 # License